nyanSpruk/authoring-tools-internship-task/README.md

   - Map
   - Anything else fun or informative

-  Then, provide a **UI toggle (e.g., switch or dropdown)** that lets users filter the table to only show entries that match criteria based on this custom column.
+  Then, provide a **UI toggle** (e.g., switch or dropdown) that lets users filter the table to only show entries that match criteria based on this custom column.
-  - For example, show only cities with temperature above 20°C, or population below 1 million or windy cities,...
+  - For example: cities with temperature above 20°C, population below 1 million, or particularly windy places.

 This is totally optional — just a chance to show off your creativity and have fun with the task!